jeffrichardchemistry/thermopred/README.md

 # Thermopred
 This repository contains the official data, algorithms, and ML models present in the paper "`AI-Enhanced Quantum Chemistry Dataset for Thermochemical Properties of API-Like Compounds and Their Degradants`".

+## We recommend using Python 3.10, as this version has been thoroughly tested with Thermopred.

 ## How to use

 Download the repository manually or via git: